Character Search

 When Brian refuses to help, they forcibly bring him along, and once there, he and the Special Executive fight their way out...

-...and he takes them and Saturnyne back to his mansion in dimension 616, where the STRIKE telepaths that are already hiding there.
+...and he takes them and Saturnyne back to his mansion in dimension 616, where they meet the STRIKE telepaths that are already hiding there.
 It's a zany bunch.

 Then Captain UK shows up.
 She's the Captain Britain alternative from the alternate dimension that went crazy.
 She's there to warn that, in her dimension, the trouble all started when the government called for super-hero registration, and eventually the super-heroes were all killed.